top of page

 Cons

 • Cruz Foam takes approximately 4 months to fully compost in an industrial compost setting.
-Although this seems like a lengthy bit of time, it’s a far cry from many other alternatives or Styrofoam itself, which takes hundreds of years.
+Although this seems like a lengthy bit of time, it’s a far cry from many other alternatives or EPS itself, which takes hundreds of years.
 Plus, Cruz Foam has yielded a 97.9% average biodegradation in soil lab testing, with zero adverse effects on compost quality and produces high-quality fertilizer.

 2. PLA Lined Paper